IHE/QRPH.CCG/input/pagecontent/CCG_v2_x4.md

 - **SHALL** create an audit record of the transaction response (see [Security section](CCG_v2_x4.html#security-and-audit-considerations)).

-- **SHALL** process each of the Action resources in the RequestGroup and generate Resulting Data based on the [CARD type](CCG_v3_launch.html#normative-action-and-resulting-data-formats).
+- **SHALL** process each of the Action resources in the RequestGroup and generate Resulting Data based on the [CARD type](CCG_v3_launch.html#normative-action-and-resulting-data-formats), for actors claiming adherence to Volume-3, or based on the relevant specifications defined in Volume-4 (for actors claiming such conformance).

 #### Trigger Events - Responder